0xdefh/0xdefh.github.io/_posts/2024-03-27-Fresh off the boat - for new Blue Teamer & SOC Analyst.md

 You need to understand which log has high value and what are their use case, for example why you collect Event ID 4688 (search the internet and come back to these blogs and tell me why)

 After you understand those concepts, now you need to understand how much data is enough.

+You can't ingest all the log into your SIEM, because just like anything else,

 #### What should I look for